World Wide Association of Specialty Programs and Schools: Expansion

+Decline and closure

 In July 2007, World Wide's president, Ken Kay, told the Salt Lake Tribune that only two schools remained in the WWASPS network, and that one, Majestic Ranch Academy in Utah, was likely to sever its ties with the organization.
 In a December 2010 newspaper article, Kay was reported to have said that the organization was no longer in business, but because of ongoing litigation, it had not been dissolved.

-Schools and programs currently or formerly associated with the organization include the following: